-Foralumab is a fully human anti-CD3 monoclonal antibody (mAb) for the treatment of Crohn’ s and neurodegenerative diseases.
+Foralumab is a fully human anti-CD3 monoclonal antibody (mAb) for the treatment of Crohn’s and neurodegenerative diseases.
 We have recently completed two Phase 1 clinical trials: one for progressive MS indication with nasal administration and the other for Crohn’s disease indication, with enteric coated capsules administered orally.
-We also completed a Phase 2 trial treating mild to moderate non-hospitalized COVID-19 patients in Brazil with intranasal foralumab with positive results1 .
-Currently, two secondary progressive MS patients are being treated at Brigham and Women’s Hospital, Boston MA, with intranasal foralumab under Expanded Access INDs with signs of clinical benefit.
-One patient has completed six months of treatment and the other has completed 2 months.
+We also completed a Phase 2 trial treating mild to moderate non-hospitalized COVID-19 patients in Brazil with intranasal foralumab with positive results1.
+Currently, Six secondary progressive MS patients are being treated at Brigham and Women’s Hospital, Boston MA, with intranasal foralumab under Expanded Access INDs with signs of clinical benefit.
+EA1 has completed Twenty months of treatment and the EA2 has completed Thirteen months.
 Foralumab has demonstrated ability to activate regulatory T cells that systemically circulate to elicit targeted immunomodulation providing therapeutic benefit to patients.

 1. Moreira, T. G., et al. (2021) Nasal Administration of Anti-CD3 Monoclonal Antibody (Foralumab) Reduces Lung Inflammation and Blood Inflammatory Biomarkers in Mild to Moderate COVID-19 Patients: A Pilot Study.
 Front Immunol 12, 709861